inofix/ansible-acme-tiny-install/README.md

 This is an ansible role for installing acme-tiny, first by trying the distro way but, if this is not working, by directly getting the source from 'diafygi' on github - this can be overridden if an URL/Checksum is specified.

-The role is meant to be run on the host that will later also play the inofix.ansible-acme-tiny-setup and the inofix.ansible-acme-tiny-sign role.
+The role is meant to be run on the host that will later also play the inofix.acme-tiny-setup and the inofix.acme-tiny-sign role.

 Why we do not use one of the existing roles?